 He had had no idea what to expect from Meg.
 Three of her electrodes had failed, with one of them making her face contort with disgust.

-- "Eeeugh, that is fucking disgusting!
+- "Eeeugh, that is disgusting!
 Turn that off!"

 - "That," she'd said between clenched teeth, "is right.
 Turn it up a bit."

 And now, him.
 They had five electrode contacts to test, two on the left implant, three on the right.
 They would try them each individually, from 2 up to a maximum of 5 volts, at a range of frequencies.
-Then they would take the best contact on each implant and run simultaneously.
-The drive, the feeling, that would result from that final combination of currents and voltages would be the reward that would motivate him to work and learn like never before in the weeks and months to come.
+The drive, the feeling, that would result from the final combination of currents and voltages would be the reward that would motivate him to work and learn like never before in the months and years to come.
 There was nothing more to do, nothing left to wait for, no more concern that the operation might not it might not happen or that something might go wrong.

 - "1A, 2 volts, 80 Hz," the technician said and, without asking if he was ready, added a new source of energy to Ike's mind.